 - Nerve damage

-Pain relief post-injection varies from person to person and depends on a variety of factors, including your body’s chemistry and your activity level.
-Some patients experience pain relief lasting for several years.
-Others find that the effects of their cervical epidural steroid injection last only a short time.
+Depending on a variety of factors, including your body’s chemistry and your activity level, some patients experience pain relief lasting for several years, while others find that the effects of their cervical epidural steroid injection last only a short time.
+Pain relief post-injection varies from person to person.